-Nick’s Plumbing and Sewer Services has been installing PEX manifolds in Houston for the last two decades.
+Nick’s Plumbing and Air Conditioning Services has been installing PEX manifolds in Houston for the last two decades.
 Re-piping your whole house with PEX pipes is an excellent alternative to your current galvanized pipes, as well as a much cheaper option when compared to copper.
 PEX pipes are rustproof, corrosion-resistant, retain more heat and, can expand up to three times its size to prevent freeze damage.

-Call Nick’s Plumbing and Sewer Services today for a free estimate or free second opinion on your PEX manifold and whole-house PEX re-pipe needs.
+Call Nick’s Plumbing and Air Conditioning Services today for a free estimate or free second opinion on your PEX manifold and whole-house PEX re-pipe needs.